-New Zealand is a representative democracy, with a Parliament consisting of members who represent the voters that elected them.
+New Zealand is a representative democracy, with a Parliament consisting of members who represent the voters who elected them.
 This is true of legislatures (parliaments) in all modern democracies.
 Generally speaking, voters' views are considered and acted on indirectly by their members of Parliament.
 A referendum – a poll of voters on a particular issue – sometimes gives voters an opportunity to express their views directly.

 The editors of a comparative study of referendums asked the editor of the Oxford English dictionary which word was correct for the plural of referendum – referendums or referenda?
 The OED editor replied: ‘My own view is that referendums is logically preferable as a plural form meaning ballots on one issue (as a Latin gerund, referendum has no plural).
 The Latin plural gerundive referenda, meaning ‘things to be referred’, necessarily connotes a plurality of issues.’1